What a girl can’t and won’t deny: her love for a sweet treat

 Listen, b!tch, I love myself.
 I can’t emphasize this enough.
 I’ve reached a point where loving and understanding myself has gone beyond anything I could ever imagine, it’s as if I’m dating myself.
 I mean, I basically am dating myself.
 I’ve learned the value of my own time and I’m continuing to learn more about myself and the world around me every day.

 We are all multifaceted people.
-There’s so many layers to each of us, and, let’s be real, sometimes, we don’t even understand our own layers
+There’s so many layers to each of us, and, let’s be real, sometimes, we don’t even understand our own layers.

-Using Self-Reflection to reach ultimate self-love
+Using Self-Reflection to Reach Ultimate Self-love

 Learning how to love yourself and learning how to value your own time is not only about a bath, a face mask, buying yourself whatever you want, etc. Don’t get me wrong, that’s definitely part of self-care and self-love, but what about self-reflection.